Accounting For Cryptocurrencies – The Complete Guide

-The goal of GAAP is to guarantee that financial reporting is both transparent and consistent across organizations.
+The goal of GAAP is to guarantee that financial reporting is transparent and consistent across organizations.

 What does cryptocurrency have to do with accounting?

-According to standard accounting practices (GAAP), cryptocurrencies are recorded as an intangible asset at cost, and the diminution in value must be recorded.
+According to standard accounting practices (GAAP), cryptocurrencies are recorded as intangible assets at cost, and the diminution in value must be recorded.

 This implies that the value of a company’s balance sheet may erode over time.